hack-ink/AiR/README.md

 - General
   - Font Size
-  - Hide on Lost Focus: Hide the app when it loses focus.
+  - Hide on Lost Focus: Hide AiR when it loses focus.
   - Active Function: The active function when using non-directly functions.
 - AI
   - API Base: The base URL of the AI API.
 It's crucial to ensure you don't forget the `v1` part. (e.g., https://api.openai.com/v1).
-  - API	Key: The AI API key.
+  - API	Key
-  - Model: The AI model.
+  - Model
   - Temperature: The unpredictability of AI.
 - Translation
   - Language A: The language you want to translate from/to B.